mtics/iMail/README.md

 * Specifying message content, supporting multiple formats, such as text, HTML, etc.

-* Support users to add images and attachments (attachments will be sent in packaged form).
+* Support users to add images and attachments (attachments will be sent in a compressed package).

 * Support customizes the maximum attachment size (in MB)